goalkeeperfyc/Bad_leagueOfLegend_Players/bad_play_list.md

 IILUSION: pick yasuo again sylas and ended with 2-10-2 vs 20-1-3<br>
 Strontak: trash lillia jug player<br>
 Snowblade: int jax.
 Keep engaging in a wrong way<br>
+can i mid: AFK<br>
+Ninjacavemann: Got fed and then threw as a vayne<br>

 # Season 2021
 player_name<br>